uvicore/framework/docs/events.md

 ## Introduction

-Uvicore provides an observer (pub/sub) implementation allowing you to listen (subscribe) to events that occure in the framework and in your own packages.
+Uvicore provides an observer (pub/sub) implementation allowing you to listen (subscribe) to events that occur in the framework and in your own packages.

 Events are a great way to decouple various aspects of your project.
 A single event can have many listeners that need not depend on each other.
 For example,